impvau/memetico/memetico/README.md

 // Define how they are extendable

-// Define how the main.cpp is prepped up for an experiement
+// Define how the main.cpp is prepped up for an experiment

 `.tpp` usage: Due to heavy reliance on templates, class definitions are within `.tpp` files referenced at the end of `.h` files so that explicit definition of template classes (e.g. Population\<ContinuedFraction\<int\>\>) are not required for compilation.